40+ Fascinating Remote Work Statistics (2023)

 |Reduced office politics||18%||19%||17%||22%|

-Perhaps surprisingly, “dressing more casually” was voted as the top benefit to working from home in Europe, with 69% of respondents deeming it important.
+"Flexibility in how I spend my time" was voted as the top benefit to working from home, with 67% of respondents deeming it important.

-The least voted for benefit was “more time with children” with 26% of respondents voting for this.
+The least voted for benefit was “flexibility in my career options” with 29% of respondents voting for this.

 Not being able to unplug is the biggest remote working struggle (Buffer)